Improving Outdoor Multi-cell Fingerprinting-based Positioning via Mobile Data Augmentation: Numerical Results

-The results demonstrate that all models achieve relatively low \ac{MAE} values, indicating effective RSRP estimation across diverse urban and semi-urban regions.
-The \ac{KNN} model consistently yields the lowest \ac{MAE} across all regions, particularly excelling in the airport and city center zones, which contain the highest number of \acp{UE}.
+The results demonstrate that all models achieve relatively low \ac{MedAE} values, indicating effective RSRP estimation across diverse urban and semi-urban regions.
+The \ac{KNN} model consistently yields the lowest \ac{MedAE} across all regions, particularly excelling in the airport and city center zones, which contain the highest number of \acp{UE}.
 In contrast, the \ac{GPR} models show slightly worse performance overall.
 The \ac{RQ} variant consistently outperforms the standard \ac{GPR} across all regions, as it incorporates a more flexible kernel capable of modeling multi-scale signal variations. \ac{RF} exhibits moderate performance, with accuracy generally falling between \ac{KNN} and \ac{GPR}.
+Moreover, the experimental results reveal a relevant trend: lightweight, instance-based methods (specifically \ac{KNN}) consistently outperform complex deep generative architectures (such as \ac{CGAN}, \ac{ReFlow}, and \ac{NF}) in \ac{RSRP} estimation.
+This performance gap is primarily driven by the context-agnostic nature of the problem, where the input space is restricted to low-dimensional spatial coordinates (latitude, longitude) without auxiliary environmental metadata.
+While deep learning models typically excel at extracting hierarchical features from high-dimensional structured data, they often struggle to model the high-frequency spatial variations inherent to radio propagation (e.g., local shadowing and multipath) when constrained to such sparse inputs, which is a phenomenon often linked to the spectral bias of neural networks~\cite{rahaman2019spectral}.
+In contrast, \ac{KNN} operates as a non-parametric learner with a strong local inductive bias.
+By avoiding assumptions about global function smoothness, it effectively captures the localized and irregular nature of the radio environment, proving that in the absence of geometric features, local interpolation remains superior to deep functional approximation.